AOL83/RPSLS/README.md

 ## Building my project

+Building my project that uses all the code types provided requires a multi-disciplinary approach to software development, as each code type has its own strengths and weaknesses and is suited to different tasks.
+To build out this project that uses all the code types effectively, it is necessary to understand how they can be combined to achieve the desired results.

+The first step in building this project that uses all the code types is to determine the requirements of the project.
+This will help to identify what code types are needed and how they should be used.
+For example, if the project requires real-time data processing, then a scripting language such as Python may be a better choice than a compiled language such as Java.

+Once the requirements of the project have been established, the next step is to design the architecture of the project.
+This involves deciding how the different code types will interact with each other and what their roles will be in the project.
+For example, a low-level language such as C may be used to handle the hardware interactions, while a high-level language such as Python may be used for data processing and visualization.

+After the architecture of the project has been determined, the next step is to implement the project.
+This involves writing the code for each component and integrating it with the other components.
+For example, the C code may be used to handle the hardware interactions, while the Python code may be used for data processing and visualization.
+It is important to ensure that the code is well-structured and follows best practices, such as using functions, classes, and modules to organize the code and make it easier to maintain but I digress.

+Once the project has been implemented, the next step is to test and debug it.
+This involves running the project and verifying that it works as expected.
+If there are any issues, they should be fixed and the project should be tested again.
+This process should be repeated until the project is working as expected.

+Finally, the last step is to deploy the project.
+This involves installing the project on the target hardware or platform and making it available for use.
+This may involve configuring the hardware, installing the necessary software, and setting up any necessary network connections.

+In conclusion, building this project that uses all the code types requires a multi-disciplinary approach to software development.
+It involves determining the requirements of the project, designing the architecture, implementing the project, testing and debugging it, and deploying it.
+By combining the strengths of different code types and using them in the appropriate manner, it is possible to build a project that is both efficient and effective.

+Building this game also requires a comprehensive understanding of various coding languages such as HTML, CSS, and JavaScript.
+The process of building a game typically involves several steps, which are discussed below in detail.

+HTML (Hypertext Markup Language) serves as the backbone of the game.
+It is used to create the structure of the game and define the elements that are displayed on the screen.
+To build a game, you need to create a container for the game using HTML tags such as <div>.
+The <div> tag is used to define the container for the game.

+CSS (Cascading Style Sheets) is used to style the HTML elements.
+It allows you to control the look and feel of the game by defining styles such as color, font size, and layout.
+CSS is essential in making the game look aesthetically pleasing and professional.
+You can use CSS styles such as background-color, width, and height to control the appearance of the game container.
+Additionally, you can use CSS to define the styles for different game elements such as buttons, text, and images.

+JavaScript is used to add interactivity to the game.
+It is the main programming language that controls the game logic, including game events, player movement, and score keeping.
+JavaScript is used to create functions that are triggered by user actions such as button clicks, keyboard inputs, and mouse movements.
+For example, you can use JavaScript to control the movement of the player, detect collisions with other game elements, and update the score.

+To build this game, you need to use a combination of HTML, CSS, and JavaScript.
+The HTML elements define the structure of the game, the CSS styles control the appearance of the game, and the JavaScript code controls the game logic and interactivity.
+You need to write code to define the game elements, style the game elements, and control the game logic.
+The code must be written in such a way that it is compatible with different browsers and devices.

+Building this game requires a comprehensive understanding of HTML, CSS, and JavaScript.
+These coding languages work together to create the structure, appearance, and interactivity of the game.
+HTML provides the structure, CSS provides the styling, and JavaScript provides the interactivity and game logic.
+By using these coding languages, you can build a professional-looking game that is both functional and enjoyable to play.

 My code is a combination of HTML, CSS, and JavaScript that creates an interactive Rock, Paper, Scissors, Lizard, Spock game.
 In my rundown, we will go through each code type, their use, and purpose, and a breakdown of the JavaScript code, including any mathematical logic used, its function, and how it works. follow these steps:

 1. HTML: